jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Don't close to backfeed substations

 - Fast Curve and alt settings
-	- Hardcode to always disabled?
+	- Hardcode to always disabled
-	- Remove from label?
+	- Remove from label

 - Possible switch mode
 	- not needed - they are putting some reclosers up without controls initially